jamesstaub/euclidean-cracked/README.md

 A few notes on conventions I've established for using these in ember components.

 ### Cracked
-- TODO: initialization of Cracked audio nodes could be handled in a service (global singleton in ember).

-When cracked objects are initialized in ember components, they are liable to create memory leaks, as ember components rerender whenever properties change.
+- ember components prefixed with `audio-` deal with the cracked audio library.
+- the audio-service handles global state of audio nodes, to allow initialization, destruction of audio nodes and bindings throughout the app.

 ### NexusUI
-All components prefixed with `ui-` are nexus objects.
+- ember components prefixed with `ui-` are [nexus ui](nexus-js.github.io/ui/) objects.
+- all ui components inherit the nexus-ui-mixin, which generalizes some functionality for initialization and onChange events.

-The `.hbs` template must contain an element such as `<span id="{{nexusId}}"></span>` for the nexus object to select.
+- the `.hbs` template must contain an element such as `<span id="{{nexusId}}"></span>` for the nexus object to select.

 The component must also have properties `ElementName` and `ElementOptions` for configuration, which is handled in the nexus-ui-mixin.
 This mixin is also where initialization and destruction of the Nexus object is handled.

 ## Prerequisites